Rajd3107/todo_Raj/README.md

 # todo_Raj
 this is todo app which is useful for stroing day today tasks and show tasks even after refreshing it ,responsiveness will be added soon

-to see demo
-https://rajd3107.github.io/todo_Raj/
+Technology used
+HTML
+CSS
+JS

-visit this website
+to see demo visit this website https://rajd3107.github.io/todo_Raj/

+functionality
+relaoding page the content remain as it it is